According to Article 13(1) of Ghana’s 1992 Constitution (as amended through 1996):

 Police Use of Force

-Legislation governing police use of force is contained in a series of longstanding laws and regulations: The 1960 Criminal Procedure Code, the 1960 Criminal Code, the 1970 Police Service Act, and the 2012 Criminal Offences Act.
+Legislation governing police use of force is contained in a series of longstanding laws and regulations, in particular the 1960 Criminal Procedure Code, the 1960 Criminal Code, and the 2012 Criminal Offences Act.
 Ghana also has separate regulations for police use of force: Police Force Regulations 1922 (No. 7).

 Under Section 36 of the 1960 Criminal Code, which governs the use of force in arrest, detention, or recapture of any person according to law: